 - Ionic lattice is formed through the combination of gaseous ions

 It is used for predicting geometrical shapes between molecules.
-It postulates that pairs of electrons repel each other and therefore tends to remain as far as possible.
+Also postulates that pairs of electrons repel each other and therefore tend to remain as far as possible.
 It states that molecular geometry is determined through the repulsions between lone pairs and bonding pairs.
 The order of repulsion can be portrayed as lp-lp->lp-bp->bp-bp.

 The Valence bond approach